Incendo/cloud/README.md

  <version>0.1.0-SNAPSHOT</version>
 </dependency>
 <!--
-~    Optional: Allows you to use the annotated methods ~    to declare commands
+~    Optional: Allows you to use annotated methods
+~    to declare commands
 -->
 <dependency>